ReactiveBayes/Rocket.jl/docs/src/getting-started.md

 Rx.on_complete!(actor::MyActor)        = println("Completed!")
 ```

-Actor can also have its own local state
+An actor can also have its own local state.

 ```Julia
 struct StoreActor{D} <: Rx.Actor{}